Power law: Graphical methods for identification

 Although more sophisticated and robust methods have been proposed, the most frequently used graphical methods of identifying power-law probability distributions using random samples are Pareto quantile-quantile plots (or Pareto Q–Q plots), mean residual life plots and log–log plots.
 Another, more robust graphical method uses bundles of residual quantile functions.
 (Please keep in mind that power-law distributions are also called Pareto-type distributions.)
 It is assumed here that a random sample is obtained from a probability distribution, and that we want to know if the tail of the distribution follows a power law (in other words, we want to know if the distribution has a "Pareto tail").
 Here, the random sample is called "the data".

+Pareto Q–Q plots

 Pareto Q–Q plots compare the quantiles of the log-transformed data to the corresponding quantiles of an exponential distribution with mean 1 (or to the quantiles of a standard Pareto distribution) by plotting the former versus the latter.
-If the resultant scatterplot suggests that the plotted points " asymptotically converge" to a straight line, then a power-law distribution should be suspected.
+If the resultant scatterplot suggests that the plotted points asymptotically converge to a straight line, then a power-law distribution should be suspected.
 A limitation of Pareto Q–Q plots is that they behave poorly when the tail index $\alpha$ (also called Pareto index) is close to 0, because Pareto Q–Q plots are not designed to identify distributions with slowly varying tails.